BCDA-APS/urRobot/docs/index.md

 The dashboard interface provides basic functionality for interacting with the robot such as:
 - Loading, playing, pausing, and stopping URP programs that are saved in the controller
 - Turning the robot and controller power on/off
-- Releasing the breaks, closing popups, and restarting the safety configuration
+- Releasing the brakes, closing popups, and restarting the safety configuration
 - Basic status information such as the robot's mode, runtime state, and safety status